FimGroup/fim/FeatureList.md

 * Timeout for synchronous flow + timeout accumulation when processing each step of the flow
 * Data constraints: e.g. not empty/greater than/less than/etc.
 * Panic handling: avoid unexpected broken flow
-* lifecycle of Pipeline/Flow/functions/connector/etc. - e.g. http server connector should be able to shutdown
 * version support - keep a single pipeline stuck to a specific version - can be used for upgrade
 * specific node - run specific connector/flow/etc. - e.g. accessing internet may require few nodes and this requires the flow to be able to run on those nodes other than any node in the cluster